sil-car/update-flex/README.md

 optional arguments:
-  -h, --help            show this help message and exit -l LANG, --lang LANG  The language whose text will be copied from the source
+  -h, --help            show this help message and exit -g GLOSSES, --glosses GLOSSES
-                        file(s).
-Defaults to the language of the 'lexical- unit', but this can be used to specify a language from the entry's glosses instead.
+                        Update glosses in target file(s) with given language(s) from source file.
+Defaults to the language of the source file's 'lexical-unit', but this can be used to specify a language from the entry's glosses instead.
-  -s SOURCE_CAWL_TYPE, --source-cawl-type SOURCE_CAWL_TYPE
+  -s SOURCE_ID_TYPE, --source-cawl-type SOURCE_CAWL_TYPE
                         The value used in the source's 'type' attribute to designate a CAWL entry.
-[CAWL] -t TARGET_CAWL_TYPE, --target-cawl-type TARGET_CAWL_TYPE
+[CAWL] -t TARGET_ID_TYPE, --target-cawl-type TARGET_CAWL_TYPE
                         The value used in the target's 'type' attribute to designate a CAWL entry.
-[CAWL] -d, --debug
+[CAWL] -s, --semantic-domain
+                        Update semantic domain info from source file to target file(s).
 ```

 ## Run script from repo